Brown and crispy lawn? Expert weighs in on what to do - NewsBreak

 Brown and crispy lawn?
 Expert weighs in on what to do

 Dave Ostrander with O and S Lawncare out of Indianola said, “What I recommend to people is to water at least one inch a week.
-It’s not going to keep the yard green, but it will keep the root system healthy so when we start getting some moisture it will recover better.”Spotty rainfall benefits local garden center
+It’s not going to keep the yard green, but it will keep the root system healthy so when we start getting some moisture it will recover better.”Sioux City moves forward Pierce Street water main solution

 Ostrander said to measure out an inch, place a rain gauge under the sprinkler.
 Once it hits an inch move to the next dry spot.
 A tuna can also works to measure it out.